Art and Design

 In these evaluation lessons, teachers may show children an example of how they can write about the progress they have made in a certain formal element eg. Colour.
 For example; In painting, having learnt how to mix and apply colours, next they could have made progress, in the same medium, by learning how to represent form, using colour.
 As part of the end of project evaluation, teachers may lead children in understanding key vocabulary, relating to the skills they have learnt.
 Key words should be visible, on a slide or on the white board, for the children to use in their written reflections.

-We aim to increase children's awareness of the works of artists, craft makers and designers from our own country as well as others and to understand some of the historical and cultural development of their art forms.
-There should be some evidence of artists and designers studied to date, in the children’s sketchbooks.
+We want to increase children's awareness of the works of artists, craft makers and designers from our own country as well as others and to understand some of the historical and cultural development of their art forms.
+There will be evidence of artists and designers studied to date, in the children’s sketchbooks, which can be returned to throughoput the year, and their jourey through SPJS.
 To see a full list the artists, craft makers and designers to include in plans, please scroll down to the bottom of the Art and Design curriculum ladder.

 Budding artists can further explore specific skills and techniques in their optional homework projects.
 See project guidance for further details.